telerik/ajax-docs/controls/editor/functionality/toolbars/dropdowns/external-css-files.md

 # External CSS Files

+In this help article you can see how to import external CSS files into the content area of **RadEditor** using **CssFiles** collection.

-By default RadEditor for ASP.NET AJAX uses the CSS classes available in the current page.
-However, it can be configured to load external CSS files instead.
-This scenario is very common for editors integrated in back-end administration areas which have one set of CSS classes, while other content is being saved in a database and displayed in the public area which has a different set of CSS classes.
-Thanks to the CssFiles property, you can specify a string array as the list of CSS files, which you need the editor to use. e.g.
+By default **RadEditor** uses the CSS styles available in the current page.
+Using the **CssFiles** collection, it can be configured to load external CSS files instead.

+>note If a CSS file is added via the **CssFiles** collection any CSS rules or files that derive from the main page will no longer affect the stylization of the content area.

+Using external CSS files is useful in scenarios where the editable content area is required to have design, formatting or stylization that is different from the main page.

+Thanks to the **CssFiles** collection, you can add multiple CSS files to the **RadEditor** content area.
+As it is shown in the examples below.

+>caption Example 1: Adding external CSS files via markup.

 ````ASP.NET
 <telerik:RadEditor runat="server" ID="RadEditor1">